Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

 Does having a funny title actually help?
 Interestingly, a serious study of whether adding an amusing title increases the number of citations actually found a negative (although weak) effect \cite{Sagi}.
-A later study showed that papers with funny titles tended to get more downloads, but not more citations. \cite{Subotic}
+A later study showed that papers with funny titles tend to get more downloads, but not more citations \cite{Subotic}.

-In addition to papers, conferences also often have amusing titles.
-There was a fairly recent one called ``Mocking the Universe'', but disappointingly it turned out to be about numerical simulations, rather than cosmological humpour.
+In addition to papers, conferences often have amusing titles.
+One of the best may be ``TANGO in PARIS'', which was ``Testing Astroparticle with the New GeV/TeV Observations Positrons And electRons: Identifying the Sources'', which took place in 2009 \cite{TANGO}.
+There was a conference in 2015 called ``Mocking the Universe'', but disappointingly it turned out to be about numerical simulations, rather than cosmological humour.